tarunkatariaonline/coffee-shop-react-native/readme.md

   - **Bottom Card**: Providing additional options or actions for users at the bottom of the screen.

 - **Favorite Screen**: The favorite screen where users can explore his favorite coffee which he add in favorite section .

+- **Order Screen**: The order screen where users can explore his Order coffee products .

+- **Coffee/Beans Details Screen**: The screen where users can explore about the coffee/beans and see description of coffee/beans and see sizes are available with that product .
+ - **Add Cart Bottom Bar**: user can directly add that product to cart.
 ## Technologies Used

 - React Native